IanMejia/dotfiles/README.md

 - *Editor:*

-  - Neovim.
+  - Neovim (lua).
 Vim-like bindings for zsh also.

 - *Document Viewer:*

   - Zathura, with sane defaults.

 - *Font:*
-  - JuliaMono, I love Julia and the access to unicodefonts
+  - Firacode, ligature paradise. (nerd fonts for extra spiciness)

 For arch-like distros, a dependency list is also included to autoinstall.
 It should be as easy as `cd` to the dotfiles directory and executing.